universe-builders/universe-builders.github.io/void-survivors/marketing-plan.md

 The community organizer discovers games using filtering in Steam or similar app for cooperative, competitive, couch games, and other specific tags.
 They will consider a large number of games in their discovery and quickly determine appropriate games by looking at the marketing materials.

-The community organizer is willing to spend money on rewards that will benifit their entire team and on cosmetics which help themselves stand out from their community.
+The community organizer is willing to spend money on rewards that will benefit their entire team and on cosmetics which help themselves stand out from their community.

 ----